jeparalta/jeparalta/README.md

 👋 Hi, I’m @jeparalta and I have recently shifted my focus towards learning web development.
-After spending the last 15+ years owning and running small businesses, including a surfschool, 2 hostels, cafés, and 2 surfshops, I am now excited to learn about the ins and outs of web development.
+After spending the last 15+ years owning and running small businesses, including a surfschool, 2 hostels, a restaurant, and 2 surfshops, I am now excited to learn about the ins and outs of web development.

 🌱 My current focus is on learning Python, Django, and Javascript, as these are essential skills for web development.
 I am dedicated to expanding my knowledge and skills in this area.